waynebhayes/SpArcFiRe/README.md

 Information about SpArcFiRe's code can be found in the documentation directory.

-If you have any questions, please email me at: wschallo@uci.edu
+If you have any questions, please email whayes@uci.edu, or jeenglis@uci.edu